This page contains affiliate links. Please read our disclosure for more info.

 We’d read so many articles about how it’s possible to find an apartment in Chiang Mai for $150-200 a month that we were sure we’d be able to live here really cheaply.
 When we arrived we realised that in fact those low prices are for small studio apartments without kitchens – basically glorified hotel rooms.
 We spend most of our life living out of hotel rooms, and wanted more space and comfort to work from for 10 hours + a day.
 We set our sights on a one bedroom apartment with a kitchen.

 And watched our budget go up and up.

 It turns out a kitchen isn’t easy to find in Chiang Mai.
 Most people eat out at the markets because buying a meal for $1 is cheaper than cooking for yourself.
 As vegetarians, the choice of meals for us at the markets is limited and although there are lots of vegetarian restaurants the prices are at least double than eating on the street.
 Plus I like cooking and wanted to take advantage of the fantastic local markets and learn to cook Thai food.

-We began our apartment search with Google and these helpful articles on Kaypacha Travels and Got Passport.
+We began our apartment search with Google.
 We put together a list of apartment buildings that had apartments with kitchens, rented a moped for the day and set out to see as many as possible.
 Our search focused on the area around Nimmanhemin Road towards the University, and just north of the old city, as there aren’t many apartment buildings within the old city (and you’ll pay a lot more).
 As well as the places on our list we also stopped and asked at any buildings we saw along the way.